 BlogSpot has a plethora of templates.
 However, it is owing to the commercial aspect of WordPress.
 There is an infinite number of free and premium WordPress themes available.

-Furthermore, because you have FTP access, you may change the overall appearance and feel of your WordPress theme.
+Furthermore, because you have FTP access, you may change your WordPress theme’s overall appearance and feel.

 AdSense is a lifeline for any blogger who wants to make money from his blog.
 Previously, BlogSpot was the best option to have your AdSense account authorized.